WHAT WE DO

 We study the ways in which political and economic practices are entangled in their spatial contexts, from cities and regions, to the nation and beyond.
 Politics (how we make collective decisions) and economy (how we steward resources to generate livelihoods and reproduce society) are central to the organisation of social and cultural life.
 We examine their spatiality as both source and outcome of social change at multiple scales.
 Our staff and postgraduate students research assemblages of practices and actors in both micro (eg. events, organisations) and macro (eg. cities, regions, nations) spaces.
 We draw on insights from urban, economic and political geography, and are particularly interested in how post-structural ideas and practice-centred methodologies can enrich political economy critique of social change.

 Salene is a PhD student currently working on a doctorate investigating the place of the public library in the contemporary city.
 Her other research interests include public space, infrastructures of care and housing.

 Georgia is doing doing her PhD on Māori kuku economies with Nick Lewis and Emma Sharp.
 Her tentative PhD title is: From taonga species to high-value export Commodity, the transformation of Māori kuku economies.

-Angus is a recent masters student interested in the intersection between economic geography and just transitions.
-His thesis explored the formation of regenerative economies in New Zealand.
-Despite the photo, Angus has a strong affinity with dogs.
+Angus is a PhD student interested in the intersection between digital and economic geography and sustainable transitions.
+His masters thesis explored the formation of regenerative economies in New Zealand.
+Despite the photo, Angus has a stronger affinity with dogs.